Q: What does your organization do?

 We offer free entrepreneurship classes in the form of an eight-week course covering the basics of entrepreneurship and business creation.
 Classes are taught by individuals with real entrepreneurship experience.
 The course is available nationwide.
 See this page for more details.

 Q: Does I2E offer grant funding or business loans?

-A: No. Inmates to Entrepreneurs does not offer any sort of financial support.
+A: No. Inmates to Entrepreneurs does not offer any sort of financial support including but not limited to donations, startup capital, loans, or seed funding.
 We teach the practice of starting and growing low-capital businesses.

 Q: If I do not have a criminal record, can I still participate in the courses?

-A: Our in person courses are limited to individuals who have a criminal background or have had charges against them.
-However, we do offer a free online course that is open to anyone.
+A: Our eight-week courses are limited to individuals who have a criminal background or have had charges against them.
+However, we do offer a free self-paced course that is open to anyone.

 Q: How do I bring the in-person course to my city/state?